-This group of 128 Thrifty NZ employees is NRMA’s best ESN user group.
-The Thrifty business is owned by NRMA, a leading motoring and travel organisation, most famous for roadside assistance, with about 2000 employees across Australia and NZ.
+This group of 128 Thrifty NZ employees is The NRMA’s best ESN user group.
+The Thrifty business is owned by NRMA, Australia’s largest member organisation, most famous for roadside assistance, with about 2000 employees across Australia and NZ.

 NRMA has been gradually rolling out Microsoft’s ESN Yammer over the past seven years.
 It implemented Yammer with the goal of better connecting employees, improving internal communication and collaboration, providing a better platform to share knowledge and solve real business challenges facing teams today.

 But is it working?
 Are employees better connected?
 Are they collaborating?